-Pin Number Pin Name Pin Function 1 PVDD 5V Internal Linear Regulator output: PVDD supply is the power MOSFET gate drive supply voltage created by internal LDO from V {IN} .
-When V {IN} < +5.5V, PVDD should be tied to the PVIN pins.
-A 2.2μF ceramic capacitor from the PVDD pin to PGND (pin 2) must be placed next to the IC.
-2, 5, 6, 7, 8, 21 PGND Power Ground: PGND is the ground path for the MIC261203-ZA buck converter power stage.
+Pin Number Pin Name Pin Function 1 PVDD 5V Internal Linear Regulator (Output): PVDD supply is the power MOSFET gate drive supply voltage and created by internal LDO from V {IN} .
+When V {IN} < +5.5V, PVDD should be tied to PVIN pins.
+A 2.2 μ F ceramic capacitor from the PVDD pin-to-PGND (pin 2) must be place next to the IC.
+3 NC No Connect.
+4, 9, 10, 11, 12 SW witch Node (Output): Internal connection for the high-side MOSFET source and low-side MOSFET ain.
+Due to the high speed switching on this pin, the SW pin should be routed away from sensitive odes.
+2, 5, 6, 7, 8, 21 PGND Power Ground.
+PGND is the ground path for the MIC26903 buck converter power stage.
 The PGND pins connect to the low-side N-Channel internal MOSFET gate drive supply ground, the sources of the MOSFETs, the negative terminals of input capacitors, and the negative terminals of output capacitors.
-The loop for the power ground should be as small as possible and separate from the signal ground (SGND) loop.
-3 NC No Connect.
-4, 9, 10, 11, 12 SW Switch Node output: Internal connection for the high-side MOSFET source and low-side MOSFET drain.
-Because of the high-speed switching on this pin, the SW pin should be routed away from sensitive nodes.
-13,14,15,16, 17,18,19 PVIN High-Side N-Internal MOSFET Drain Connection input: The PVIN operating voltage range is from 4.5V to 28V.
+The loop for the power ground should be as small as possible and separate from the Signal ground (SGND) loop.
+13,14,15, 16,17,18,19 PVIN High-Side N-internal MOSFET Drain Connection (Input): The PV {IN} operating voltage range is from 4.5V to 26V.
 Input capacitors between the PVIN pins and the power ground (PGND) are required and keep the connection short.
-20 BST Boost output: Bootstrapped voltage to the high-side N-channel MOSFET driver.
-A Schottky diode is connected between the PVDD pin and the BST pin.
-A boost capacitor of 0.1μ F is connected between the BST pin and the SW pin.
-Adding a small resistor at the BST pin can reduce the turn-on time of high-side N-Channel MOSFETs.
+20 20 BST Boost (Output): Bootstrapped voltage to the high-side N-channel MOSFET driver.
+A Schottk is connected between the PVDD pin and the BST pin.
+A boost capacitor of 0.1μF is connect between the BST pin and the SW pin.
+Adding a small resistor at the BST pin can slow down turn-on time of high-side N-Channel MOSFETs.
+22 CS MOSFET during the OFF-time.
+The current sensing is necessary for short circuit protection of the current cross comparator.
+In order to sense the current accurately, connect the low-site of the current accurately.
+Current Sense (Input): The CS pin senses current by monitoring the voltage across the low-side MOSFET during the OFF-time.
+The current sensing is necessary for short circuit protection and zero current cross comparator.
+In order to sense the current accurately, connect the low-side MOSFET drain to SW using a Kelvin connection.
+The CS pin is also the high-side MOSFET's output driver return.